Peaches and Cream Layer Cake

-In the bowl of your mixer, beat the softened butter until smooth.
+- In the bowl of your mixer, mix the softened butter until smooth on medium.
 Gradually add the sugar and beat on medium speed for 3 to 5 minutes until it is lightened in color and fluffy.

-Add the eggs one at a time, mixing until the yellow of the yolk disappears.
+- Next, add the eggs one at a time, mixing after each until the yellow of the yolk disappears.

-Add the flour mixture and the sour cream mixture alternately, beginning and ending with flour mixture (3 additions of dry ingredients and 2 of wet).
-Mix until combined and smooth, do not mix above medium speed or over mix.
+- With the mixer on low speed, add the flour mixture and the sour cream mixture alternately, beginning and ending with flour mixture (3 additions of dry ingredients and 2 of wet).
+Mix just until combined and smooth.

 Instructions for the Cream Cheese Frosting

-Add the vanilla.
+- Add the vanilla extract.
 Gradually add the powdered sugar beating on low speed until blended.
 Cover the bowl with a towel to deep down the cloud of powdered sugar.